tillsteinbach/se-python/README.md

-# fes-emulation
+# se-python
-Emulation of a FES Device using socket-can and input from KNX
+Library to communicate with SE heatpumps and other devices